Oath Keepers Chief Spreads Disinformation At The Border

-Category: World Politics Hits: 2“I want to say a few things before they send me off to a gulag,” Oath Keepers founder Stewart Rhodes told the audience at a right-wing anti-immigration rally in Texas this week—obviously still looking over his shoulder as federal prosecutors continue to circle in an ever-tightening pattern around Rhodes’ role as a participant in the Jan.
+Category: World Politics Hits: 10“I want to say a few things before they send me off to a gulag,” Oath Keepers founder Stewart Rhodes told the audience at a right-wing anti-immigration rally in Texas this week—obviously still looking over his shoulder as federal prosecutors continue to circle in an ever-tightening pattern around Rhodes’ role as a participant in the Jan.
 6 insurrection at the U.S. Capitol.
 Rhodes’ admission was of the self-martyring kind.
 But by speaking at a Laredo rally intended to bolster the hollow right-wing rhetoric about a faux “crisis” at the U.S. Mexico border, he demonstrated how far-right disinformation campaigns—in this case, around both the Capitol insurrection and border immigration issues—frequently overlap and commingle.
 It’s all one big stew of lies.

 Read more https://crooksandliars.com/2021/04/oath-keepers-chief-spreads-disinformation